-- maintain a fully independent Compensation Committee, which oversees all aspects of our executive compensation and monitors, reviews and approves all executive compensation decisions: - structure our cash incentive compensation awards to executive officers so that the Compensation Committee may exercise negative discretion over these awards; - structure our executive officers' stock-based compensation to be performance-based; - have a clawback policy that allows for the recoupment of incentive compensation; - do not have employment agreements with, or guarantee compensation to, any of our executive officers; - do not have agreements with any of our executive officers to pay severance upon a change in control; and - conduct an annual shareholder advisory vote on our executive compensation practices.
+- maintain a fully independent Compensation Committee, which oversees all aspects of our executive compensation and monitors, reviews and approves all executive compensation decisions; - structure our cash incentive compensation awards to executive officers so that the Compensation Committee may exercise negative discretion over these awards; - structure our executive officers' stock-based compensation to be performance-based; - have a clawback policy that allows for the recoupment of incentive compensation; - do not have employment agreements with, or guarantee compensation to, any of our executive officers; - do not have agreements with any of our executive officers to pay severance upon a change in control; and - conduct an annual shareholder advisory vote on our executive compensation practices.
 We have received a large majority vote in favor of our executive pay program every year since implementing this vote.
-We are recommending that shareholders vote at the Annual Meeting to continue conducting this vote annually.